In this WordPress SEO guide, you will learn how to improve search ranking of your WordPress website.

 The Anatomy of A WordPress Site:

 1. The core WordPress platform – this is constantly updated by Automattic (company that built WordPress) and individuals who contribute to the code base.
+The core is written to make WordPress SEO friendly.

 3. Themes – they control the look and feel of a WordPress site.
 A theme includes layout, styles and elements for home page and other commonly used pages like ‘About Us’ and ‘Pricing’ page.
-There are thousands of free and paid themes available for any specific need.
+There are thousands of free and paid themes available for any need.
 By using an appropriate theme, you can give your site a unique look.

 Themes and Plugins together make WordPress highly customizable, a big reason for its popularity.

-– WP-Content – stores files that came with Plugins and Themes.
+- WP-Content – stores files that came with Plugins and Themes.
 All files uploaded by users such as images that you add to your pages are also stored here.
 Search engines may need these files to render pages on the site.
+You should allow search engines to access these files to improve your site’s SEO.

 - WP-Includes – Certificates, Fonts etc. needed to manage the site and render pages effectively.